AMLP: Adjustable Masking Lesion Patches for Self-Supervised Medical Image Segmentation: Discussion and future work

 \subsection{Limitations and future work}

-Due to the distinct characteristics of medical images compared to natural images, directly applying existing self-supervised methods with generic masking strategies may lead to unsatisfactory results on medical datasets.
-The current lesion area masking strategy in our method still has some room for improvement.
+Although our proposed AMLP solves the problem of MIM application deviation in natural images and medical images to a certain extent.
+It still have some improvement space.
 For instance, we can significantly improve the mask selection strategy by integrating domain-specific expertise and prior knowledge from the field of medicine.
 This could involve considering prevalent lesion locations associated with various diseases and accounting for the distinct morphological characteristics exhibited by different types of lesions.
 Employing such tailored mask selection techniques holds substantial promise in enhancing the model's ability to discern between various diseases and lesions, thus contributing to the overall improvement of medical image segmentation.

-While our method demonstrates superior performance in comparison to existing self-supervised solutions, there remains a little performance gap when confronted with a limited portion of labeled data, especially when compared to fully supervised methods.
-The task of closing this gap stands as an open research challenge but can potentially be addressed through the incorporation of more advanced techniques.
-One avenue of exploration is the application of reinforcement learning for both mask selection and reconstruction.
-Specifically, the mask selection process can be conceptualized as a Markov decision process, allowing for dynamic optimization through policy gradient methods, potentially surpassing the efficacy of our current masking strategy.
+While our method demonstrates superior performance in comparison to existing self-supervised methods, there remains a little performance gap when comparing to fully supervised methods.
+It can potentially be addressed through incorporation of more advanced techniques like reinforcement learning \cite{Yunxin-TMI2024, TNNLS2023}.
+Specifically, the mask selection process can be conceptualized as a Markov decision process, enabling adaptive optimization through policy gradient methods.
+This approach may provide a more effective solution.

+Moreover, although we have trained our model on various datasets encompassing different modalities (such as CT and MRI) and anatomical regions (such as head and neck cancer, and brain tumors), its performance may not maintain the same level of stability and accuracy when transferred to heterogeneous datasets with different sources (e.g., from different institutions or acquired using different equipment) or with inconsistent feature distributions.
+This limitation may lead to suboptimal performance when the model encounters unseen data, thereby affecting its applicability and robustness in broader clinical environments.
+Therefore, future research should incorporate more diverse datasets and employ techniques such as transfer learning to enhance the model's generalization capabilities and improve its adaptability across different application scenarios.

-In summary, combining cross-disciplinary knowledge with deep learning methods stands as a key direction for future medical image segmentation research.
-Such integrated approaches have potential to enhance model performance, meeting the demands for high-quality segmentation in healthcare, providing more reliable support for patient health, and playing a vital role in complex medical scenarios.
+In summary, combining cross-knowledge with deep learning methods stands as a key direction for future medical image segmentation research.
+Such integrated approaches have potential to enhance model performance, and provide more reliable support for patient health.